perfalcon/RoboND-Perception-P2-Project/writeup.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

-To get the output_*.yaml for three worlds, applied all the functions created in the Exercise-1, Exercise-2, Exerise-3, followed the same  process for training the three world objects then by matching the detected objects  with the paramter servers information from picklist and dropbox list to get the exact location in which box to drop and for that what arm should be moved.
+To get the output_*.yaml for three worlds, applied all the functions created in the Exercise-1, Exercise-2, Exerise-3, followed the same  process for training objects in three worlds, then created the output instructions by matching the detected objects  with the paramter servers information from picklist and dropbox list to get the exact location in which box to drop and what arm should be moved.

 The generated files are as below: